This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 If, by the time of departure there are restrictions in place regarding the number of people or households that are allowed to meet outside, we will abide by these.

-Apart from accommodation and meals in Glencoe and Perth, the expedition is entirely outdoors and there is plenty of room to socially distance during all expedition activities outside of emergency situations.
+Apart from accommodation and meals in Crianlarich and Perth, the expedition is entirely outdoors and there is plenty of room to socially distance during all expedition activities outside of emergency situations.
 This makes the expedition phase very low risk with regard to COVID-19.

 All teammates will be required to bring sufficient hand-gel for the duration of the expedition to maintain good hand hygiene.